Factbook

 Monomers

 The Monomers division supplies a broad portfolio of large-volume monomers, basic polymers and inorganic chemicals.
 Major products include MDI (methylene diphenyl diisocyanate), TDI (toluene diisocyanate), propylene oxide, caprolactam, adipic acid, hexamethylenediamine, ammonia, polyamide 6 and 6.6, nitric acid, sulfur and chlorine products, inorganic salts, urea, glues and impregnating resins.
-The products are used in a broad spectrum of industries, such as the automotive, furniture, construction, woodworking, food, feed, solar, packaging and textile industries.
+The products are used in a broad spectrum of industries, such as automotive, furniture, construction, woodworking, food, pharmaceuticals, feed, solar, packaging and textiles.
 The division is in a key position to drive the sustainable transformation of these industries.
-It is therefore expanding its portfolio of products with a lower CO2 footprint and is committed to providing a circular option in every major product line by 2025.
+It is therefore expanding its portfolio of products with a lower CO2 footprint and is committed to providing a circular or a low product carbon footprint (PCF) option in every major product line by 2025.

 sales-by-region_monomers.png